lastjune/h5v2/README.md

 ## The following changes are planned

-* Implement as a web component instead of a jQuery plugin.
+* Implement as a React component (compile a generic web component version) instead of a jQuery plugin.
 * Break the dependence on jQuery.
 * This is a next-gen validation lib.
 Use ES6 modules + Browserify transpile.
 * Implement modular validations.